annoydey/E-commerce-client-Repo/README.md

 E-commerce – Online Shopping Website

 Features
-Filter products by category
+* Filter products by category
-Adding products to the cart
+* Adding products to the cart
-Reviewing products
+* Reviewing products
-Deleting products from the cart
+* Deleting products from the cart
-Increasing and Decreasing product quantities
+* Increasing and Decreasing product quantities
-Clearing the cart
+* Clearing the cart
-Displaying a cart overview before checkout
+* Displaying a cart overview before checkout
-Implemented Google Firebase authentication system Inventory section, you can add products to the database and display them on the Home page (Log in with test email: annoydey@gmail.com && Password: 123456789)
+* Implemented Google Firebase authentication system
+* Inventory section, you can add products to the database and display them on the Home page (Log in with test email: annoydey@gmail.com && Password: 123456789 || you can use Google Log In)

 Technology Used
 * React